dfang-dev/Amatus/README.md

 ## Reference
 This project is inspired by:

 -- "Neuro-Sama" created by Vedal.

 -- "Amadeus" from the fiction "Steins;Gate"

 ## Introduction
-Amatus is a real time, fully responsive AI powered by OpenAI's LLM.
-It is built with Python and designed to retain memory of conversations which introduces evolving dialogue.
+Amatus is a real time, fully responsive AI powered by Ollama.
+It is built with Python and is hosted locally, designed to retain memory of conversations.

 Amatus will take the form of a 3D rendered model which includes facial expressions and lip syncing.